 In most cases, it provides a more permanent solution.

-There have been a number of successful, large-scale projects that have used bioremediation to reverse ecosystem damage.
+Several successful, large-scale projects have utilized bioremediation to mitigate ecosystem damage.

 These include the cleanup of the Ganga at 52 sites using ‘sewage-eating microbes’ or the treatment of sludge from last year’s Chennai oil spill.

-There are many companies looking to innovate solutions to stem, if not turn back, the tide of environmental damage.
+Many companies are seeking to innovate solutions to stem, if not reverse, the tide of environmental damage.

-One such company on the cutting edge of remedial innovation is VolkerWessels subsidiary KWS, which, in 2015, introduced a unique concept to build plastic roads as a sustainable alternative to traditional asphalt roads.
+One such company on the cutting edge of remedial innovation is VolkerWessels’ subsidiary, KWS, which, in 2015, introduced a unique concept for building plastic roads as a sustainable alternative to traditional asphalt roads.

-The PlasticRoad concept involves recycling plastic waste into lightweight modules with hollow interiors that can be fitted with cables and plastic pipes and allow excess water to drain.
+The PlasticRoad concept involves recycling plastic waste into lightweight modules with hollow interiors that can be fitted with cables and plastic pipes, allowing excess water to drain.

 Bioremediation is the most sustainable alternative and by far the most promising solution to the environmental degradation time bomb.